aryaulyakrisna/login-practice/README.md

 - Optional, better to use a longer and more complex random string as JWT_SECRET value

-- Run Apache and MySql, then import the db_psi_eis.sql file.

 - Install dependencies:

   ```
   npm i
   ```

+- Run Apache and MySql

 - Start the API:
   ```